 The $800m Trump International Hotel and Tower is a skyscraper condominium complex hotel located at 401 North Wabash Avenue in downtown Chicago, Illinois, USA.
-The building is named after the well-known developer Donald Trump.
+The building is named after the well-known developer Donald Trump, winner of the 2016 US Presidential election.
 It is the second-tallest building in Chicago after the Sears Tower, though the Chicago Spire will be taller once it is completed in 2010.

 Construction of the Trump Tower began on 17 March 2005.
 The building is 415m (1,362ft) tall and contains 96 floors for multiple uses.
 Despite some difficulties, such as water leaking into the foundations from the adjacent Chicago River, construction went well.

 The Trump Tower was constructed on a two-acre site (bought for $74m), formerly occupied by the Chicago Sun-Times, one of the city’s major newspapers.
 The Chicago Sun-Times relocated to offices at 350 North Orleans in June 2004.

 Financing for the project was met mostly by a $640m construction loan from Deutsche Bank AG.
 The hotel welcomed its first guests on 30 January 2008.

 The design of the Trump Tower included three setbacks to give it visual continuity with the surrounding skyline.
 Each setback was designed to reflect the height of a nearby building: the first matches the Wrigley Building, the second setback aligns with the Marina City Towers and the third setback matches the height of 330 North Wabash.